Moddable-OpenSource/moddable/documentation/devices/moddable-four.md

 1. Attach your Moddable Four to your computer with a micro USB cable.

-	Make sure you're using a data sync&#8211;capable cable, not one that is power-only.
+	Make sure you're using a data-sync capable cable, not one that is power-only.

 2. Put the device into programming mode by double-tapping the RESET button or by holding the BOOT button while tapping RESET.